Asante-05/alx-low_level_programming/0x00-hello_world/README.md

-low level programming in C
+this directory contains commands and codes in c